bmuschko/gaelyk-jsonlib-plugin/README.md

 # Gaelyk plugin providing JSON support via JSON-lib

-The plugin uses the [JSON-lib](http://json-lib.sourceforge.net/) libraries to provided JSON support in Gaelyk plugins.
+The plugin uses the [JSON-lib](http://json-lib.sourceforge.net/) libraries to provide JSON support in Gaelyk plugins.
-Additionally it add syntactic sugar on top of the Gaelyk APIs.
+Additionally, it adds syntactic sugar on top of the Gaelyk APIs.

 ## Installation

 To use the plugin in your Gaelyk application extract the distribution into your project directory.
-You should end up with multiple JAR files in your `war/WEB-INF/lib` and a plugin descriptor named `jsonLibPlugin.groovy` under `war/WEB-INF/plugins`.
+You should end up with multiple JAR files in your `war/WEB-INF/lib` directory and a plugin descriptor named `jsonLibPlugin.groovy` under `war/WEB-INF/plugins`.

-If you haven't created the file `war/WEB-INF/plugins.groovy` already please create it and add the following line to it:
+If you haven't created the file `war/WEB-INF/plugins.groovy` yet please create it and add the following line to it:

     install jsonLibPlugin

 ## Usage

+### Lazy Variables

+The plugin binds several lazy variables that are accessible in your views and controllers.
+First of all you can get information about the plugin itself:

+* plugins.json: a map variable with the following keys and names:
+** version: the plugin version
+** lib: a map variable with the following keys and names:
+*** name: the library name (here: JSON-lib)
+*** version: the library version

 Unfortunately, the `JsonGroovyBuilder` provided by JSON-lib has a [bug](http://sourceforge.net/tracker/?func=detail&aid=3022114&group_id=171425&atid=857928) which prevents it from building the JSON correctly from a Groovy script.
-This bug hasn't been fixed yet but the plugin provides the fix for it.
+This bug hasn't been fixed yet but the plugin provides a fix for it.
 You can access the [Groovy JSON builder](http://json-lib.sourceforge.net/groovy.html) in your Groovy templates and Groovlet by using the factory for it:

     jsonLibBuilderFactory.jsonLibBuilder